ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 ---

 The tournament is far, far from over.
 After all, we've only just begun!
 So, what are you waiting for?
-Join is in the weeks to come at [osulive](https://www.twitch.tv/osulive) or [osulive_2](https://www.twitch.tv/osulive_2) to keep up with the action in real time.
+Check the schedules on the [wiki](/wiki/Tournaments/MWC/2025_4k) (more Round of 32 matches tomorrow!), and join is in the weeks to come at [osulive](https://www.twitch.tv/osulive) or [osulive_2](https://www.twitch.tv/osulive_2) to keep up with the action in real time.

 —elexire, \[GB\]yobrevelc, RandomeLoL